All of you deserves tender care.

 Breast reconstruction is available for patients both following mastectomy for breast cancer and for congenital defects of the breast, including tuberous breast deformity and Poland’s syndrome.
 Reconstruction following mastectomy may be performed immediately following the initial surgical procedure, or at a later date.
 Immediate breast reconstruction allows the patient to awaken from surgery with a breast mound already in place, sparing her the experience of seeing herself without a breast.
 There are several options for reconstruction, which include implant reconstruction or reconstruction with your own tissues (autologous reconstruction).
 The determination of the appropriate reconstruction for a given patient is dependent upon her body type, preference, and additional therapy that may be required for the treatment of breast cancer.

-Patients who are candidates for mastectomy are generally referred to Dr. Naidu by their breast surgeon.
-If you do not yet have a breast surgeon but have been advised that you require a mastectomy, Dr. Naidu can refer you to one of her oncological surgery colleagues.
 At that time of your visit, Dr. Naidu will review your medical history, perform an examination of the breast and body, and make a recommendation based upon these factors.
 Your questions and concerns regarding breast reconstruction will be fully addressed.

 Recovery varies depending upon the procedure and the individual patient.
 Implant reconstruction patients generally return to normal activities more quickly than autologous breast reconstruction patients.
 Additional surgery may be required for minor revisions to the reconstructed breast.
 Because the goal of reconstructive breast surgery is to match your opposite breast, an additional operation to enlarge, reduce, or lift the remaining breast may be suggested.
-The Women’s Health Act of 1998 requires group and individual health insurance plans that cover mastectomy to cover breast reconstruction surgery, including reconstruction of the breast on which mastectomy has been performed; surgery and reconstruction on the other breast to produce a symmetrical appearance; and implants.

 Breast Reconstruction FAQs